fnc314/project_euler/readME.md

 This repository holds all of my working (or completed) solutions to problems posted on [ProjectEuler](http://projecteuler.net).

-I use these problems to practice Python and Ruby mostly, but I also attept solutions with other languages.
+I use these problems to practice Python and Ruby, but I also attempt solutions with other languages.
 Also, these problems are a great way to be reintroduced to long-forgotten Mathematics and meet new topics.

 # Completed Problems (18/476)